vaarvik/connected-template-files/README.md

 ## Installation

-To install Create Template Files, follow these steps:
+To install Connected Template Files, follow these steps:

 1. Open **Visual Studio Code**.
 2. Press `Ctrl+P` to open the quick open dialogue.
 3. Type `ext install vaarvik.connected-template-files` and press `Enter`.
-4. You can also search for `Create Template Files` in the Extensions view (`Ctrl+Shift+X`).
+4. You can also search for `Connected Template Files` in the Extensions view (`Ctrl+Shift+X`).

 ## Usage